lubuntu-team/manual/source/3/3.2/3.2.7/file_associations.rst

 Version
 -------
-Lubuntu ships with version 0.14.1 of file associations
+Lubuntu ships with version 0.14.1 of File Associations

 How to Launch
 -------------